Seniors Collaborative Action Project (SCAP)

 - engage with CHSP grant recipients and consumers, along with other aged care stakeholders, to build the capacity of the aged care sector to implement new reforms

-- eestablish and maintain collaborative partnerships and projects between CHSP grant recipients, the Department, and other aged care stakeholders
+- establish and maintain collaborative partnerships and projects between CHSP grant recipients, the Department, and other aged care stakeholders

 - support the sector to implement the CHSP and other aged care reforms, and to provide feedback to and from the Commonwealth